Transit to Antarctica in Drake Passage, Southern Ocean

 Methodology Interest: A multidisciplinary method combining field work, remote sensing, numerical models, data science and machine learning.

-Geographic Interest: High-Nutrient-Low-Chlorophyll (HNLC) regions, particularly the Southern Ocean.
-The broader Polar regions, high-latitude environments and ice-ocean boundary.
+Geographic Interest: The polar regions/high-latitude environments, ice-ocean boundary, High-Nutrient-Low-Chlorophyll (HNLC) regions, particularly the Southern Ocean.

 Satellite imagery retrieved from NASA/USGS Landsat 8 Scene ID LC82191052016109LGN00 illustrating one of the primary study sites in the Western Antarctic Peninsula